We welcome your application and hope you can join the Comp Lit community!

 UB requires international applicants to take the TOEFL or IELTS exam.
 In addition to the above application materials, international applicants must also submit the following before the application can be reviewed:

 Financial assistance in the form of teaching assistantships is available.
-On the application form, please note where indicated if you wish to be considered for financial assistance.
 Our funds are limited and are awarded on a competitive basis.
 Awards for September enrollment are usually made in the preceding month of February.

 In order to be eligible for the Schomburg Fellowship, you need to be either a U.S. Citizen or Permanent Resident and have a cumulative undergraduate GPA of 3.0 or above.